pombredanne/bitbucket.org-shimizukawa-zip_open-/README.txt

 Features
 --------

+* Open file from nested zip file archive path/name.
-* Open file from nested zip file archive.
+* Open file from nested zip file archive data or fileobj.

 Using sample1: open the file from zip file